Goats are a key ingredient in many of our favorite dairy products, but there are many different types of goats.

 If you’re new to raising goats, let me start off with saying, goats are awesome.
 They can easily become a great addition to any homestead.
 And we usually become attached to all of ours.

 This has a lot to do with how they are raised.
 If you want your goats to be tame and loving, start with them when they are young kids.

 Bottle feed them, handle them often, and give them lots of snuggles.
 It will make a world of difference in their behavior.

 And the tame goats are much easier to milk.

 Another tip for anyone who is new to raising a goat herd: The best places to find dairy goat breeds is through a reputable breeder.

 We have purchased some of our dairy goats at an auction and in our area.
 And they are checked over by a Vet, but there is still a risk of them carrying a disease.

-If you find yourself in this situation, I would recommend keeping them in a separate area away from any other goats or additional animals for some time.
+If you find yourself in this situation, I would recommend keeping them in a separate area away from any other goats or additional animals in pasture for some time.
 This will be helpful until you know if they are disease free.

 The Alpine Goat breed is one of my top choices for a dairy goat.
 They are known for their high milking abilities.
 And they’re often used for commercial milking.